 - Illegal possession of a weapon

 - Illegal discharge

 - Accusations that you had a weapon in your possession during the commission of another crime

-If you are facing criminal charges concerning firearm offenses in Las Vegas, Nevada, you can hire a criminal defense lawyer in Las Vegas from De Castroverde Criminal & Immigration Lawyers to represent you.
+If you face criminal charges concerning firearm offenses in Las Vegas, Nevada, get trusted representation with a criminal defense lawyer in Las Vegas from De Castroverde Criminal & Immigration Lawyers to represent you.
 Our law office works hard to investigate our clients’ cases thoroughly so that we can build a defense that establishes their innocence and protects their rights.

 Our Firearm Lawyers in Las Vegas Handle Cases Involving Various Offenses

 At De Castroverde Criminal & Immigration Lawyers, our legal team handles various criminal defense cases involving firearm-related charges.
 We know which defenses may be available to you depending on the circumstances of your case, and we will look for evidence to support these points should they apply.

 Additionally, we know your rights regarding firearms in Nevada, so we will ensure they were not infringed on in your case.

 We Defend Our Clients Against Various Weapons Charges